grouparoo/app-example-config/README.md

 Now you're off to the races!
 This will begin the import and export and will also start a UI web server, which you can visit at http://localhost:3000/.

+## Testing

+This project is configured to run a [Jest](https://jestjs.io/) test suite.
+To run the tests locally, use the following command:

+    $ npm run test

+There is also a configuration file that can be used to run the tests using [GitHub Actions](https://github.com/features/actions).
+This file is `.github/workflows/test.yml`.

+Note that this process removes your entire `config` directory and replaces it with a series of config objects presented in `__tests__/fixtures/sqlite-source-config.js`.

 ## Other Grouparoo Examples

 Visit https://github.com/grouparoo/app-examples to see other Grouparoo Example Projects.